Were the Flying Eagles robbed in that 2005 final against Argentina?

 MYTHBUSTER Were the Flying Eagles robbed in that 2005 final against Argentina?

-Mythbuster is a series that critically fact-checks preconceived footballing notions and myths.
-This edition examines whether the Flying Eagles were hard done by in the World Youth Championship decider 18 years back.
+Were the Flying Eagles hard done by in the World Youth Championship decider 19 years back?

 While increased social media usage since the mid-2010s means refereeing decisions are more scrutinised than ever, some dreadful officiating in the preceding years comes to mind.